Creating Your Homebuying Wish List

 First, Daydream a Little

-Is there a big yard and open space, or is it in the center of town where all the action is?
-Does the dream home come with a big open kitchen, or are big bedrooms more important?
+Is there a big yard and open space (or even a pool), or is it in the center of town where all the action is?
+Do you gravitate toward a mid-century modern home or a center-hall colonial?
+Does the dream home come with a big eat-in kitchen, or are lots of bedrooms more important?
 Is there space for a game room?
 An outdoor spa?
-A wraparound deck, or a balcony overlooking it all?
+A wraparound deck or a balcony overlooking it all?

 It’s your dream.
-Go ahead and dream big.
-That way you can better realize what you really want (and want to steer clear of) in a home.
+Go ahead and dream about home size, home age, and home style.
+That way, you can better realize what you really want (and want to steer clear of) in a home.
+Start writing down your wish list.

 Whittle Down the Dream List

-After spending some time thinking about what a dream home would look like if money were no object, and jotting down notes, you might then start crossing things off your list.
-Sure, a moat filled with crocodiles surrounding a house sounds cool, but do you need it?
+After spending some time thinking about what a dream home would look like if money were no object and jotting down notes, you might then start crossing things off your list.

-And realistically, maybe you don’t need five bedrooms but can live with three instead, and maybe the basement doesn’t need to be finished just yet.
-Or, perhaps the kitchen can come with lower-end appliances, and every bedroom doesn’t need an ensuite bathroom.
+Realistically, maybe you don’t need five bedrooms but can live with three instead, and maybe the basement doesn’t need to be finished just yet.
+Or, perhaps a kitchen remodel can come with lower-end appliances that look like commercial ones but come with a more manageable price tag.

 Bring down that daydream list to reality before beginning the search.